plblum/jivs/planning/Design Jivs-DOM.md

 When `errorMessageContentOwner` is `ariaService`, `AriaServiceBase` populates that element's `textContent` using `DomServices.issuesFoundFormatter.buildErrorMessagesText(state.issuesFound ?? [])`.
 When the field becomes valid, it clears the dedicated host's text.
 When the content owner is `presentation`, the ARIA service never writes or clears its content; the visual Error Display presentation remains its sole content owner.

 The standard service does not require an error-message host to apply `aria-invalid` or other supported editor state.
-A custom `IDomAriaService` may choose a stricter opt-in policy.
+A custom `IAriaService` may choose a stricter opt-in policy.

 ### D17.4 Required State